 Amy Banks, MD, director of advanced training at the Jean Baker Miller Training Institute for relational-cultural theory and a senior scholar at the Wellesley Centers for Women at Wellesley College, the fourth contributor to this volume, describes how the absence — or even the inadequacy — of healthy connections in the parental and neighborhood relationships of our children has become a significant contributing factor to the ever-growing presence of adult chronic loneliness.
 Dr. Banks provides an analysis of the physiology of loneliness: how our disconnected children cannot successfully develop the neural pathways in their brains they will need as adults to effectively connect with others in the ways and to the extent that their mental health will require.
 She makes this point succinctly and convincingly in the paper she has contributed to this edited volume, but you can find a far more extensive treatment of the topic in the book she authored with Leigh Ann Hirschman, Wired to Connect: The Surprising Link Between Brain Science and Strong, Healthy Relationships.

 J.W.
 Freiberg holds a PhD from UCLA and a JD from Harvard Law School.
-He is the author of the prize-winning book Four Seasons of Loneliness: A Lawyer’s Case Stories and its’ soon-to-appear sequel, Surrounded by Others and Yet So Alone.
+He is the author of the prize-winning book Four Seasons of Loneliness: A Lawyer’s Case Stories and its recently published sequel, Surrounded by Others and Yet So Alone.
 He also authored two earlier books, Critical Sociology: European Perspectives and The French Press: Class, State and ideology.
 His writings have been translated into French, Italian, and Japanese.
-After a decade as Assistant Professor at Boston University, and his service as President of the Harvard Legal Aid Bureau, Freiberg took positions at several of Boston’s leading law firms, serving for a decade as Chairman of Weston Patrick, Willard and Redding.
-For thirty years Freiberg’s law practice drew on his double training, equipping him to serve as Boston’s go-to attorney when interlinkage was needed between psychiatric medicine, family law, victim services, and adoption / surrogacy practices.
+After a decade as Assistant Professor at Boston University, and his subsequent service as President of the Harvard Legal Aid Bureau, Freiberg held positions at several of Boston’s leading law firms, including serving for a decade as Chairman of Weston Patrick, Willard and Redding.
+For thirty years Freiberg’s law practice drew on his double training, enabling him to serve as Boston’s go-to attorney when interlinkage was needed between the law and psychiatric medicine, family law, victim services, and adoption / surrogacy practices.
 Freiberg has lectured widely, and is a regular commentator on the epidemic of chronic loneliness on National Public Radio, other radio stations, and multiple websites.
 He is a regular contributor to Psychology Today and to Attorney At Work.